Bradie Ewing

 Bradie Ewing (born December 26, 1989) is an American former professional football player who was a fullback in the National Football League (NFL).
 He played college football for the Wisconsin Badgers.
 He was selected by the Atlanta Falcons in the fifth round of the 2012 NFL draft.

 Early life

 Ewing was born in Richland Center, Wisconsin.
 At Richland Center High School, he was a three-sport athlete playing football, basketball, and track and field.
-In football, Bradie was rated number 16 best player in the state of Wisconsin by Rivals.com and Wisconsin Preps.
+In football, Bradie was rated number 16 best player in the state of Wisconsin by Rivals.com and Wisconsin Preps, and was coached by Shaun Tjossem.
 Ewing's career numbers were 3,911 yards on 509 carries with 41 touchdowns.
 His senior year Ewing totaled 2,116 rushing yards on 258 carries with 24 touchdowns.